PrimaMateria/blog/primamateria-blog/content/notes/2022-12-29-neovim-nix.md

 ## Generate lua config from nix

-All nix packages are in `/nix/store` in a directory which is prefixed with hash generated from the content of the package.
+All nix packages are in `/nix/store` in a directory which is prefixed with a hash generated from the content of the package.
 If we want to reference some package from the configuration scripts, we must resolve the path of the package on build time.
 The traditional lua script configuration files that you have already set up lack this ability.

-In this chapter you will add Typescript runtime dependency, and use it in the LSP configuration for `typescript-language-server`.
+In this chapter you will add Typescript runtime dependency, and instruct `typescript-language-server` to use this custom typescript instance.
 Extend runtime dependencies.

 ```nix
 # runtimeDeps.nix